-Join Christian Bradley for an in-depth discussion in this video Overview of Blender unwrapping basics: Part 1, part of Blender: Creating a Game Character.
+Join Christian Bradley for an in-depth discussion in this video Overview of Blender unwrapping basics: Part 1, part of Creating a Game Character in Blender.

 - So now that we've sculpted the detail into our high polymesh, we've duplicated that mesh into a low polymesh, reduced the resolution of that low polymesh, we're almost to the point where our creature is going to get all that detail onto that low polymesh.
 But, first we have to do what's called UV unwrapping, and this is a process that's going to take all of the surface detail or real estate on our creature and it's going to flatten it out, so you can think of it as making a suit or a dress in that we're going to start with a bunch of flat pieces that are then going to kind of be pieced together and fit onto our critter.